indusworks-io/dppl_mes/frontend/src/Devemploment.md

 When the page loads from the first time and the socket is not triggered an update the card shows 'No Active Job'.
 This is true for DashboardComponent.vue & FactoryFloorMap.vue.
 Can we add a functionality that when the page/section loads first we update map & cards by calling get_job_metrics_internal_function and then let socket take care of the realtime updates.

+In Machine Card, machines that are inactive i.e. is_ative == 0 we see Job Metrics as No Job Running.
+Ideally if the machine is inactive the user should just see it as Inactive

+In FactoryFloorMap.vue also we need to add logic/functionality similar to Machine Card.
+If a Machine is Inactive then the Overlay should show Inactive to the user and not show Job Metrics.